Artisan-Lab/rustsp_analyzer/document/pre_rfc.md

 $$p \text{\%} \text{sizeof}(*p) = 0 $$

-If requiring two pointers $p1$ and $p2$ to be alligned, the property can be formularized as:
+If requiring two pointers $p1$ and $p2$ to be alligned, the property can be formularized as(TO BE FIXED):

 $$p1 \text{\%} \text{sizeof}(*p1) = p2 \text{\%} \text{sizeof}(*p2) $$
-(TO BE FIXED)

 An example api is[swap](https://doc.rust-lang.org/std/ptr/fn.swap.html).